forrestbalman/sonata-for-keyboard-and-electronics/README.md

     Speakers
     (optional) Projector + screen

-The user sits and "types" out the body of text following the onscreen prompt that progresses through the chosen body of text.
+The user sits and "types" out the body of text following the on-screen prompt that progresses through the chosen body of text.
 As the user works their way through the prompt, your provided sounds play.

-In "Composer Mode," you're prompted to download a copy of the score for you to run locally on your machine.
-You provide your own text, and can configure the time between each word and letter, the sounds that trigger with each key press, effects for the microphone, and color/font scheme.